gosquadron/squadron/docs/gettingstarted.rst

 It’s really that easy.
 Any node running the Squadron daemon will pull down your changes over the next 30 seconds.

-You can configure the poll interval and logging for the daemon using the system config file described
+You can configure the poll interval and logging for the daemon using the system config file described in :ref:`global-configuration`.
-here:
-:ref:`global-configuration`

 More environments
 -----------------